eclipse-zenoh/zenoh-backend-influxdb/README.md

 - **`"url"`** (**required**) : a URL to the InfluxDB service.
 Example: `http://localhost:8086`

+#### InfluxDB 1.8 or older:

 - **`"username"`** (optional) : an [InfluxDB admin](https://docs.influxdata.com/influxdb/v1.8/administration/authentication_and_authorization/#admin-users) user name.
 It will be used for creation of databases, granting read/write privileges of databases mapped to storages and dropping of databases and measurements.

 - **`"password"`** (optional) : the admin user's password.

+#### For InfluxDB 2.0 or newer:
+- **`"token"`** (required) : an [InfluxDB admin token](https://docs.influxdata.com/influxdb/v2/admin/tokens/).
+It will be used for creation of databases, granting read/write privileges of databases mapped to storages and dropping of databases and measurements.

-Both `username` and `password` should be hidden behind a `private` gate, as shown in the example [above](#setup-via-a-json5-configuration-file).
+> `token`, `username` and `password` should be hidden behind a `private` gate, as shown in the example [above](#setup-via-a-json5-configuration-file).
 In general, if you wish for a part of the configuration to be hidden when configuration is queried, you should hide it behind a `private` gate.

 -------------------------------
 ## Volume-specific storage configuration